maradev21/BracketsRemoval/README.md

 ## Docker

 This solution is released as docker image on docker hub.
-To install it, run the following commands:
+To install and run it, run the following commands:

 ```
 docker pull maradev21/bracketsremoval
 docker run -p [yourPort]:5000 maradev21/bracketsremoval
 ```

-# Data structure
+# Usage

+Regardless of the deploying technology, the API can be reached at the following endpoint with a POST request: `http://[yourMachine]:[yourPort]/bracketsRemoval`.

+`[yourPort]` corresponds to the port specified in the `docker run` command.
+By default at debug time, it is 5000.

 ## Request

+The POST request has to follow this structure, where `dirtyText` contains the text with the extra brackets to be removed and `timestamp` represents the time of when the request is performed:

 ```json
 {